dataiku/dss-plugin-visual-snowparkml/README.md

 **Snowflake Resources and Deployment**
 - Snowflake Warehouse: the warehouse to use for ML training.
 Strongly recommended to use a Snowpark-optimized Snowflake warehouse.
 A multi-cluster warehouse will allow for parallelized hyperparameter tuning.
-- Deploy to Snowflake ML Model Registry: deploy the best trained model to a Snowflake ML Model Registry (in the MODEL_REGISTRY database.
-See Snowflake access requirements [here](https://docs.snowflake.com/LIMITEDACCESS/snowflake-ml-model-registry#required-privileges)).
+- Deploy to Snowflake ML Model Registry: deploy the best trained model to a Snowflake ML Model Registry (in the same database and schema as the input and output datasets.
+See Snowflake access requirements [here](https://docs.snowflake.com/en/developer-guide/snowpark-ml/snowpark-ml-mlops-model-registry#required-privileges).
 This is required in order to run a subsequent Visual Snowpark ML Score recipe, to run batch inference in Snowpark using the deployed model.

 ![Screenshot 2024-02-23 at 9 01 46 AM](https://github.com/dataiku/dss-plugin-visual-snowparkml/assets/22987725/3c29084d-3a6e-455b-95c7-9c963d92b90e)